(Almost) Everything is a Dicke model -- Mapping non-superradiant correlated light-matter systems to the exactly solvable Dicke model: Application onto the Dicke-Ising model

 defining $h\equiv\omega_0 -2cJ$ as the coefficient of the rescaled magnetic-field term.
 The remaining part of the Hamiltonian does not couple to the light field and thus stays unaffected by varying~$g$.
 We can write $\HMM$ in the original form with a correction term for $k=0$ as

 Note that $\HMM$ is no longer diagonal in the real-space basis due to the correction term.
 Nonetheless, the interaction term and the correction term commute in the thermodynamic limit for the low-energy subspace, as can be shown analogously to Subsec.~\ref{Sec:GeneralCase}.
 So, we obtain a flat dispersion for $k\neq 0$ in the one-magnon sector with energy $\varepsilon_{k\neq0} = \omega_0 -2cJ$.
 The higher particle channels involve (anti)-bound states for neighboring magnons due to the interaction term in $\HMM$.
+The energy of a free magnon pair is given directly as twice the one-magnon energy, as can be found using the free particle approximation \cite{Feynman_lectures}.
+The (anti)-bound magnon-pair state is given by two magnons next to each other to (maximize) minimize the Ising term in Eq.~\eqref{Eq:HMMDickeIsingParamagnetic}.
+In the thermodynamic limit the energy of the (anti)-bound state is given exactly as $\varepsilon_\mathrm{bound}=2\cdot (\omega_0-2cJ) + 4J$, taking twice the free magnon energy plus the energy offset caused by the nearest-neighbor Ising interaction.

 In Fig.~\ref{Fig:Spectrum_Dicke_Ising_k0_paramagnetic} we plot the excitation energies for $k=0$ varying the light-matter interaction $g$.
 For the plot, we have fixed the parameters of the model to be $\omega/h=9/8$, $J/h=-1/20$ with $h\equiv \omega_0 - 2cJ$ and a connectivity of $c=2$, as present for a chain geometry.
 Note that other values for the parameters give qualitatively similar results.
 To keep the visualization light, we only plot the energies of states with up to two quasiparticles.
 For the unperturbed case ($g=0$), we have the one-magnon (in blue), one-photon (in red), bound two-magnon (in orange), free two-magnon (in green and blue), and two-photon state (in red) from lower to higher excitation energies.
 As argued, the bound magnon state and the free magnon states, where all individual magnons have non-vanishing momenta, stay constant in energy as they do not couple with the light mode (in orange and green).
 The energies of the two-magnon and two-photon states are given by the doubled value of the respective one-particle energies, as they form bosonic modes in the thermodynamic limit.
 For the critical value